Friendship-paradox paradox: Do most people's friends really have more friends than they do?: Mathematical framework

 The local median-based formulation in Eqs.~\eqref{eq:hub_centrality} and \eqref{eq:median_equiv} is mathematically equivalent to the ``fraction-based peer pressure'' measure introduced in Ref.~\cite{ELee2019}, apart from the treatment of ties when $k_i = k_j$ (ties are excluded both in Eq.~\eqref{eq:hub_centrality} and in Ref.~\cite{ELee2019}).
 A conceptual difference arises in how the node-level quantities are aggregated.
 Ref.~\cite{ELee2019} defines a network-level peer pressure by averaging the local pressures over all nodes, whereas Eq.~\eqref{eq:phi_local} in the present work takes the fraction of nodes satisfying the median-based condition $h_i < 1/2$.
 This contrast leads to an interesting duality: Eq.~\eqref{eq:phi_global} represents a network-level fraction derived from local comparisons of mean values, while Ref.~\cite{ELee2019} constructs a network-level average derived from local comparisons of median values.
 Finally, Eq.~\eqref{eq:phi_local} is a combination of both: it represents a network-level fraction derived from local comparisons of median values.

-In the sections that follow, these quantities are evaluated in a simple toy network, in the ZKC network, and in the AFB network, and their joint behavior is interpreted in terms of their local organization of joint distributions of $h_i$ and $k_{nn}$.
+In the sections that follow, these quantities are evaluated in a simple toy network, in the Zachary's karate club (ZKC) network~\cite{Zachary1977}, and in the National Collegiate Athletic Association Division~I American football (AFB) network~\cite{GirvanNewman2002,football_data}, and their joint behavior is interpreted in terms of their local organization of joint distributions of $h_i$ and $k_{nn}$.